IIIF/cookbook-recipes/README.md

 There are some includes that are helpful to ensure a consistent style between recipes.
 These include:

+#### Link to Viewers
-___Link to Viewers___: This provides a standard link to the JSON and also to viewers.
+This provides a standard link to the JSON and also to viewers.
 A full example is as follows:

 ```
 {% include manifest_links.html viewers="UV, Mirador, Tify, Curation" manifest="manifest.json" %}